Ranulph Fiennes Keynote Speaker

 - First man to cross both polar ice caps and climb Everest

-- Named "The World's Greatest Living Explorer" by Guinness Book of Records
+Sir Ranulph Fiennes is a motivational speaker who was named “The World’s Greatest Living Explorer” by the Guinness Book of Records.

 He undertook the ultimate endurance test in 2003, completing 7 marathons in 7 days, in 7 different continents.
 What’s more he did this just 4 months after suffering a heart attack.
 In 1993, he and Dr. Mike Stroud completed the first entirely unassisted polar journey across the Antarctic Continent, the longest polar journey in history.
 He has and continues to truly live up to his family motto ‘Look for a brave spirit’.